 It tries to offer a basket of low volatility, but if it is difficult to see the difference, imagine this: an inverse volatility ETF moves in the opposite direction to the VIX, rather than vice versa, and vice versa.
 Sources: 0, 5

 In short, small-cap value ETFs have the potential to provide investors with capital appreciation and low volatility. (read: ultra-low – volatility).
-The CBOE Volatility Index (VIX) is often used as a proxy for the volatility of the ETF, which many investors use to hedge their investment portfolios.
+The CBOE Volatility Index (VIX) is often used to proxy for ETF volatility, which many investors use to hedge their investment portfolios.
 The Vix ETF is a general “volatility ETF” that aims to have high volatility stocks in the portfolio.
 By dividing risk between mid-caps and dozens of stocks, you reduce risk by focusing on lower volatility.
 Sources: 0, 5, 9

 You will also find leveraged volatility ETFs that increase returns and inverse volatility ETFs that offer inverse returns compared to the returns realized in the benchmark volatility index.
 Despite the relatively low dividends and fees, the biggest drawback to remember is that the ETF’s low volatility is not a volatility value.
 A volatility ETF can be a good option for investors who want to use an ETF instead of an index or hedge against indices, but not necessarily for all investors.
 Sources: 5, 7